concourse/concourse-chart/README.md

 All the worker-specific secrets, namely, `workerKey`, `workerKeyPub`, `hostKeyPub` are to be added to a separate Kubernetes secrets object with the name [release name]-worker.

 All other secrets are to be added to a secrets object with the name `[release name]-web`.

-For the time being, the secret `workerKeyPub` is to be added to both the worker and the web secret objects, until investigated within issue #13019.

 You'll also need to create/copy secret values for optional features.
 See [templates/web-secrets.yaml](templates/web-secrets.yaml) and [templates/web-secrets.yaml](templates/web-secrets.yaml)  for possible values.